Kunstmaan/KunstmaanBundlesStandardEdition/README.md

     app/console kuma:generate:article

-Often you also have some entities that you need to administer (e.g. News autors)
+Often you also have some entities that you need to administer (e.g. News authors)

     # Generate the entity
     app/console kuma:generate:entity

     # Generate an adminlist for this entity
     app/console kuma:generate:adminlist